 4. Give the batch a title.
 In this example, we’ll say “Lemon Wedge”.

-6. Select the unit of measurement, from volume, weight, or unit.
-Then select the quantity.
+6. Then enter the quantity.
 In this example, we’ll say that the batch creates 10 units.
 In other words, it will create 10 lemon wedges.

 Adding Ingredients to a Batch